PrefectHQ/prefect/docs/concepts/work-queues.md

 You can configure work queues by using:

-- Prefect Orion server or Prefect Cloud UI (planned)
+- Prefect Orion API or UI (planned)
 - Prefect CLI commands

 To configure a work queue to handle specific work, you can specify: